WICG/nav-speculation/prerendering-state.md

 };
 ```

-`document.prerendering` returns true if the document is currently hosted in a [prerendering browsing
+`document.prerendering` returns true if the document's top-level browsing context is a [prerendering browsing
 context](browsing-context.md).
 The `prerenderingchange` event is fired whenever this value changes.

 A state separate from visibility ensures existing visibility-based states are correctly accounted for.
 It also forces